genfire-em/genfire-em.github.io/installation.md

 ### (Optional) Turbo-charge GENFIRE with FFTW

-GENFIRE can make use of[pyFFTW](https://pypi.python.org/pypi/pyFFTW), which wraps the [FFTW](http://www.fftw.org/) library.
+GENFIRE can make use of [pyFFTW](https://pypi.python.org/pypi/pyFFTW), which wraps the [FFTW](http://www.fftw.org/) library.
 I have tested a number of
 FFT routines including those in NumPy, SciPy, and pyFFTW, and found this to be the fastest one by a factor of 2-3.

 *The following are details for installing FFTW from source, but recently pip has begun to support precomiled libraries for the package, so you should first try the easy way with*